Snakes are very common in South Carolina. They are remarkably distinctive and have evolved to occupy various environments and niches.

 Only near the coast of South Carolina can you see yellow rat snakes.

-Brownish-yellow to golden-yellow in color, yellow rat snakes have fine brown stripes.
+Brownish-yellow to golden-yellow, yellow rat snakes have fine brown stripes.

-Rat snakes can reach lengths of up to eight feet but typically only reach four to six feet.
+Rat snakes can reach lengths of up to eight feet but typically only get four to six feet.

 8. Red-bellied Water Snake